 The flows of cash

-The Riksbank does not govern how much cash is in circulation in society; this is instead determined by demand from the general public.
-In 2022, the average value of banknotes and coins in circulation was about SEK 65 billion.
-The flows of cash in society are described here, from production, through circulation among the general public, to destruction.
+This page describes the flow of cash in society from the moment it is produced, is in circulation and until it is destroyed.
+The Riksbank does not decide on how much cash is used in society, instead this is determined by demand from the public.
+In 2023, the average value of banknotes and coins in circulation was SEK 58 billion.

 Acting together, the five largest banks have formed Bankomat AB to provide cash to society.
-When cash is needed by society, Bankomat collects it from the Riksbank.
-At present (2022), Bankomat has 4 cash depots in operation.
-The cash is then transferred from Bankomat to the banks and the retail trade by means of cash-in-transit services.
-ATMs, bank accounts and the retail trade provide the public with access to cash.
+When cash is needed in society, Bankomat or the CIT-company Loomis AB collects it from the Riksbank.
+With the help of CIT companies, cash is distributed from Bankomat out into society.
+Bankomat currently (2023) has four cash depots in operation.
+Via ATMs, bank accounts and retailers, the public then have access to cash.

-When the cash becomes worn out, it is returned (via the banks, the retail trade and cash-in-transit services) to Bankomat, which then returns it to the Riksbank for destruction.
+When the cash is worn out, it is returned to the Riksbank via Bankomat and Loomis for destruction.

 The Riksbank formed the Cash Handling Advisory Board in 2006.
 The Cash Handling Advisory Board is a forum for the discussion of issues in the field of cash handling in society.